Unifex/risky.biz/jekyll_src/subscribe/index.md

 ### Newsletter: Seriously Risky Business

-[Sign up for the official Risky Business newsletter](https://srslyriskybiz.substack.com/subscribe), prepared by Brett Winterford and Patrick Gray and hosted on Substack.
+[Sign up for the official Risky Business newsletter](https://srslyriskybiz.substack.com/subscribe), prepared by Tom Uren and Patrick Gray and hosted on Substack.
 It's your weekly digest and analysis of the big stories shaping cyber policy, prepared a day ahead of the podcast.

 ### Risky Business Podcast feeds
 Subscribe to the main Risky Business podcast feed: